Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 [Consolidating CoinJoin](https://gist.github.com/christroutner/8d54597da652fe2affa5a7230664bc45) is a peer-to-peer mixing service that brings privacy and fungibility to the Bitcoin Cash network.
 Users will use the PSF token to pay for the mixing service.
 Servers will use the PSF token to pay Mirrors to advertise their tor .onion address.

 ### P2P Cloud Infrastructure: P2P VPS<a name="p2pvps"></a>
 [P2P VPS](https://p2pvps.org/about) allows people to rent out unused computing power for hosting common internet services like blogs, email, VPN, and other cloud services.
-Any device capable of running Docker can be rented on the network, in exchange for the PSF token.
+Any device capable of running Docker can be rented on the network, in exchange for BCH or the PSF token.